-In December 1947, Bildersee issued a controversial order banning the singing of Christmas carols with strong religious connotations in 23 of Brooklyn’s public schools.
-Bildersee’s ban quickly led to controversy among many groups, including the Department of Education, the Commission on Moral and Civic Affairs of the City Protestant Council, and the Catholic War Veterans of New York.
+Dr. Isaac Bildersee was appointed assistant superintendent of Brooklyn’s public schools in 1946, a position he would occupy until his death in 1952.
+In December 1947, he issued a controversial order banning the singing of Christmas carols with strong religious connotations in twenty-three of Brooklyn’s public schools.
+The mandate also included the removal of any religious symbols, decorations, or references to the Jewish celebration of Hanukkah.
+The order quickly sparked controversy among many groups, including the Department of Education, the Commission on Moral and Civic Affairs of the City Protestant Council, and the Catholic War Veterans of New York.

-Although the United States and New York Constitutions grant the right to freedom of religion, public schools are required to maintain a separation between church and state.
-On December 5, 1947, Superintendent William Jansen of Brooklyn public schools overruled Bildersee’s ban and issued an official letter suspending the Christmas carol ban.
-Jansen ruled that schools would hold holiday events deemed appropriate by the individual schools’s principals.
+On December 5, 1947, Superintendent William Jansen of Brooklyn public schools issued an official letter suspending Bildersee’s order.
+Jansen ruled that schools would hold holiday events deemed appropriate by the individual schools’ principals.
 He also wrote “It is expected, as always, that the principle of freedom of religious worship will be respected.”
-Dr. Bildersee died on August 23, 1952, at the age of 65, in Star Lake, NY, leaving behind his wife Selena and three children.
+At the age of 65, Dr. Isaac Bildersee died on August 23, 1952 in Star Lake, NY, leaving behind his wife Selena and three children.